oracle/weblogic-kubernetes-operator/docs-source/content/samples/simple/tanzu-kubernetes-service/_index.md

   --path /tmp/mii-sample/model-images/weblogic-deploy.zip
 ```

-These steps will install WIT to the /tmp/mii-sample/model-images/imagetool directory, plus put a wdt_latest entry in the tool’s cache which points to the WDT ZIP file installer.
+These steps will install WIT to the `/tmp/mii-sample/model-images/imagetool` directory, plus put a `wdt_latest` entry in the tool’s cache which points to the WDT ZIP file installer.
 You will use WIT later in the sample for creating model images.

+##### Image creation - Introduction

-The goal of the initial use case ‘image creation’ is to demonstrate using the WebLogic Image Tool to create an image named model-in-image:WLS-v1 from files that you will stage to /tmp/mii-sample/model-images/model-in-image:WLS-v1/.
+The goal of the initial use case ‘image creation’ is to demonstrate using the WebLogic Image Tool to create an image named `model-in-image:WLS-v1` from files that you will stage to `/tmp/mii-sample/model-images/model-in-image:WLS-v1/`.
 The staged files will contain a web application in a WDT archive, and WDT model configuration for a WebLogic Administration Server called admin-server and a WebLogic cluster called cluster-1.

-Overall, a Model in Image image must contain a WebLogic installation and a WebLogic Deploy Tooling installation in its /u01/wdt/weblogic-deploy directory.
+Overall, a Model in Image image must contain a WebLogic installation and a WebLogic Deploy Tooling installation in its `/u01/wdt/weblogic-deploy` directory.
-In addition, if you have WDT model archive files, then the image must also contain these files in its /u01/wdt/models directory.
+In addition, if you have WDT model archive files, then the image must also contain these files in its `/u01/wdt/models` directory.
-Finally, an image optionally may also contain your WDT model YAML file and properties files in the same /u01/wdt/models directory.
+Finally, an image optionally may also contain your WDT model YAML file and properties files in the same `/u01/wdt/models` directory.
-If you do not specify a WDT model YAML file in your /u01/wdt/models directory, then the model YAML file must be supplied dynamically using a Kubernetes ConfigMap that is referenced by your Domain spec.model.configMap field.
+If you do not specify a WDT model YAML file in your `/u01/wdt/models` directory, then the model YAML file must be supplied dynamically using a Kubernetes ConfigMap that is referenced by your Domain `spec.model.configMap` field.
 We provide an example of using a model ConfigMap later in this sample.

-Here are the steps for creating the image model-in-image:WLS-v1:
+Here are the steps for creating the image `model-in-image:WLS-v1`:

 ##### Understanding your first archive

-The sample includes a predefined archive directory in /tmp/mii-sample/archives/archive-v1 that you will use to create an archive ZIP file for the image.
+The sample includes a predefined archive directory in `/tmp/mii-sample/archives/archive-v1` that you will use to create an archive ZIP file for the image.

-The archive top directory, named wlsdeploy, contains a directory named applications, which includes an ‘exploded’ sample JSP web application in the directory, myapp-v1.
+The archive top directory, named `wlsdeploy`, contains a directory named `applications`, which includes an ‘exploded’ sample JSP web application in the directory, myapp-v1.
 Three useful aspects to remember about WDT archives are:
   - A model image can contain multiple WDT archives.
   - WDT archives can contain multiple applications, libraries, and other components.
-  - WDT archives have a well defined directory structure, which always has wlsdeploy as the top directory.
+  - WDT archives have a [well defined directory structure](https://github.com/oracle/weblogic-deploy-tooling/blob/master/site/archive.md), which always has `wlsdeploy` as the top directory.

 The application displays important details about the WebLogic Server instance that it’s running on: namely its domain name, cluster name, and server name, as well as the names of any data sources that are targeted to the server.
-Also, you can see that application output reports that it’s at version v1; you will update this to v2 in a later use case that demonstrates upgrading the application.
-Staging a ZIP file of the archive

 ##### Staging a ZIP file of the archive

-When you create the image, you will use the files in the staging directory, /tmp/mii-sample/model-in-image__WLS-v1.
+When you create the image, you will use the files in the staging directory, `/tmp/mii-sample/model-in-image__WLS-v1`.
 In preparation, you need it to contain a ZIP file of the WDT application archive.

 Run the following commands to create your application archive ZIP file and put it in the expected directory: